JessilBijou/Styrene_Polymerization/README.md

-# Styrene_Polymerization
+# Styrene_Polymerization in a Batch reactor
-Initialization of parameters &amp; composition
+Initialization of parameters & composition